-The discount rate The discount rate is based on the prevailing market yields of Indian government securities for the estimated term of the obligations
+The discount rate is based on the prevailing market yields of Indian government securities for the estimated term of the obligations.

 2. Salary escalation rate

 The estimates of future salary increases considered takes into account the inflation, seniority, promotion and other relevant factors.